 - Specialty video consultations: Neurology, autism screening, sleep, orthopedics, heart and vascular, head and neck

-- Virtual clinics: Catering to targeted patient populations in behavioral health, rheumatology, nutrition, lactation support, and pediatrics
+- Virtual clinics: Catering to targeted patient populations in behavioral health, rheumatology, nutrition counseling, lactation support, and pediatrics

 Regarding their expected returns, early adopters anticipate both financial & strategic benefits:

 A key insight that emerges from these telehealth pioneers is their deliberate and extensive efforts to promote telehealth both internally to their providers and staff, as well as externally to consumers.

 For consumers, health systems use multiple channels to drive adoption:

 - Paid targeted ads

 For providers and staff, efforts focus on building provider acceptance to drive innovation and scale:

 - Early clinical engagement in decision-making and operational rollout to gain buy-in

 - Inclusion of physicians and staff to design workflows and clinical protocols